emberjs/ember.js/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/ember-ci.svg)](https://saucelabs.com/u/ember-ci)

-Ember.js is a JavaScript framework that does all of the heavy lifting that you'd normally have to do by hand.
-There are tasks that are common to every web app; Ember.js does those things for you, so you can focus on building killer features and UI.
+Ember.js is a Javascript framework that greatly reduces the effort and resources needed to build any web application.
+These projects often involve common, repetitive tasks which Ember.js does for you - all you need to think about are your web app's awesome features and slick design.

 - [Website](http://emberjs.com)
 - [Guides](http://guides.emberjs.com)